drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 Various releases of these games over the years have changed the gameplay in one way or another.
 Some have changed the magic system, or overhauled how the job system works, or how encounters work, or even more!
-It can be a pain to look up information on these games online, as you'll often reach a page that has conflicting information based on what version is being discussed.
-These Pixel Remaster versions keeps it simple.
-They sticks very close to the combat and progression mechanics of the original, while offering some quality of life cherry-picked from older rereleases as well as some all new quality of life features of their own.
+It can be a pain to look up information for these games online, as you'll often reach a page that has conflicting information based on what version is being discussed.
+These Pixel Remaster versions keep it simple.
+They stick very close to the combat and progression mechanics of the original, while offering some quality of life cherry-picked from older rereleases as well as some all new quality of life features of their own.
 In general, progression requires less grinding as fights